 I am not saying that the spirit goes on for ever.
 I am an agnostic, and I do not know.
 I am saying that it is a possibility.
 That is all we can ever say if we are not able to take the leap of irrational faith which endows atheists and religious believers with their certainty.
 And so, if it is a possibility, we should examine its implications for ourselves (which we shall do in the next chapter) and for our designer.
 The designer may or may not live for ever, but what seems more likely than not is that it lived or will live a great deal longer than us.
-The formation of the Earth took aeons, and the idea that the designer rattled off the whole mechanism of life within, say, seventy years (let alone six days) doesn't fit in very well with any conceivable motive for making the design in the first place.
-On the analogy of the designer reflecting the image of the design, one can't help feeling that it would have wanted to see the outcome of its work.
+The formation of the Earth took aeons, and one can't help feeling that it would have wanted to see the outcome of its work.
 Whether conscious existence was planned from the start, or came about after much experimentation, or evolved gradually from increasing levels of consciousness sparked off by a mutation (deliberate or accidental), the scientific fact remains that it followed on from millions of years of pretty basic stuff: birth, survival by various means, reproduction, death.
 There is no fossil record of amoebas or dinosaurs having built churches, or having come up with any new technology to master the natural world, or having mounted a challenge to the very existence of the designer.
-If the latter's purpose was to provide itself with entertainment, it is unlikely to have walked away before the most exciting twists in the tale (assuming it knew what exciting possibilities it had created), or to have done its work in such a way that it would die before seeing them.
+If the latter's purpose was to enjoy the fruits of its labours, it is unlikely to have walked away before the most exciting twists in the tale (assuming it knew what exciting possibilities it had created), or to have done its work in such a way that it would die before seeing them.
 What seems most probable is that the observer will stay on till the end of the story.

 We are therefore left with the following choices: 1) the unbelievable creative genius of pure chance (= atheism); 2) a physical designer which we cannot see, either because it is dead, has gone away to another part of the universe, or is unrecognizable to our perception; 3) a spirit designer with the same qualifications - dead, gone away, or unperceivable (the 'spirit', remember, being a word for some other, non-corporeal form of life).
 In the second and third scenarios, we must assume that the designer had some sort of motivation for its work, and this seems likely to have involved interest in the outcome.
 We can't measure the time scale by our own standards - the designer's scale runs into millions of years.
 As the hymn puts it: "A thousand ages in thy sight / are but an evening gone."
 In that case, it seems unlikely (that is as far as one can go in one's speculations) that in the short time humans have been on the Earth, the designer would have got fed up with the whole thing and packed its bags.
+So if it exists - in no matter what form - it might still be "with" us,